danielkmariam/jiran/README.md

     Commands:

-      config [options]                         Create account configuration
+      config [options]                            Manage configuration
       projects [options]                          View recent projects for current user issues [options] [project]                  List top priority issues of a project, number of issues returned depends on the configured value of max results e.g. 20 view <issue>                                View issue information
-      pick <issue>                             Start working on an issue comment <issue> <comment>                Add comment to an issue log-time [options] <issue> <time_spent>  Log time to an issue review <issue>                           Move an issue for dev to review qa <issue>                               Move an issue for QA to check close <issue>                            Close an issue
+      pick <issue>                                Start working on an issue comment <issue> <comment>                   Add comment to an issue log-time [options] <issue> <time_spent>     Log time to an issue worklogs <issue>                            View worklogs for an issue update-worklog [options] <issue> <worklog>  Update an existing worklog entry delete-worklog <issue> <worklog>            Delete an existing worklog entry review <issue>                              Move an issue for dev to review qa <issue>                                  Move an issue for QA to check close <issue>                               Close an issue
       open <issue>                                Reopen an issue
-      worklogs <issue>                         List worklogs for an issue dashboard [week]                         View time spent on a week.
+      dashboard [week]                            View time spent on a week.
 Week is a single number [1, 2, 3, ...] to which how many weeks to go back

     Options: